zenodeapp/substitution-matrices/README.md

 ### 3. Deployment

-Now that are node is up-and-running, we can deploy our contract using:
+Now that our node is up-and-running, we can deploy our contract using:

 ```
 npx hardhat run scripts/deploy.js